midas79/midas79/README.md

 # 💫About Me :
 👋 Hi there!
 I'm an undergraduate student at Brawijaya University, majoring in Computer Science.
-Currently, I'm diving into Mobile Application Development, Machine Learning, Natural Language Processing, and Artificial Neural Networks.
+Currently, I'm diving into Mobile App Programming, Machine Learning, Natural Language Processing, and Artificial Neural Networks.

 In my free time, you'll find me watching movies or getting lost in a good book.
 My goal is to become a professional programmer, and I'm always looking to learn and build new things.